International

 The selection process

-The scholarship programme is aimed at highly-qualified, committed and capable young women and men from the MENA region who are open to new ideas, interested in politics and wish to play an active and responsible role in shaping the democratic future of their country.
+The scholarship programme is aimed at highly-qualified, committed, capable and talented young women and men from the Arab region who are open to new ideas, interested in politics and wish to play an active and responsible role in shaping the democratic future of their country.

-Applicants will be invited to attend an interview at a German diplomatic mission, where an independent selection panel set up by the German Bundestag will choose the successful candidates based on their professional, social, language and intercultural skills.
+Applicants will be invited to attend an interview at a German diplomatic mission abroad, where an independent selection panel set up by the German Bundestag will choose the successful candidates based on their professional, social, language and intercultural skills.

 Eligibility criteria